 One thing you learn as the father of daughters is that Fairies do in fact exist… and sometimes you have to go and feed them.

-That is how a grown man finds himself standing in a bluebell carpeted wood shouting; ‘I do believe in fairies, I do I do’ at the top of his voice, with his little believers.
+That is how a grown man finds himself standing in the bluebell-carpeted wood of Mottistone gardens shouting; ‘I do believe in fairies, I do I do’ at the top of his voice, with his little believers.

-The walk up towards the Longstone behind Mottistone Manor is one of the prettiest walks there is a this time of year and perfect due to the gradual incline for little legs.
+The walk up towards the Longstone behind Mottistone Manor is one of the prettiest walks there is at this time of year, and perfect due to the gradual incline for little legs.
 But the best bit is along the way you pass a multitude of Fairy hollows, holes and slides to explore.

 Daddy: ‘Fairy slides???’